jacoby149/rectangles/README.md

 Rectangles is a strict design system that enforces *glitch-free*, *responsive* apps.

 Rectangles layouts are *formulaic*.
-For two people to have identical layouts, they would need identical code.
+Identical layouts implies Identical code.

-Rectangles is built on *no JSX* React, making it easy for anyone to spin up immediately without NPM.
+Rectangles is built on *no JSX* React, npm is not a requirement.

 (See this link to learn more about *no JSX* React.) https://reactjs.org/docs/add-react-to-a-website.html

-#### Hosting Advice :
+#### Web Hosting Advice (Deployment ):

-React requires CORS, so you can't just click *index.html* and view it locally to see the demo.
+React requires CORS.
+You can't just click *index.html* and view it locally to see the demo.

 You need to host the site via http:// or https://.

-GitHub Pages has trouble hosting Rectangles projects ( or any *no JSX* project) .
-Instead, use <a href = "https://www.netlify.com/">Netlify</a>.
+GitHub Pages has trouble hosting Rectangles projects ( Or any *no JSX* project) .
+Use <a href = "https://www.netlify.com/">Netlify</a>.

-#### Local Development Advice
+#### Local Hosting Advice For Starting Web Developers (Development) :

-To run a rectangles project locally, I recommend installing <a href="https://www.php.net/manual/en/install.php">PHP</a>.
+If you are new to web development, I recommend installing <a href="https://www.php.net/manual/en/install.php">PHP</a>.

+I don't write apps in PHP.
+I use PHP's server utility to locally host my static web projects.

-Open a terminal, navigate to the project folder, and run this command to host locally via http:// :
+Open a terminal, navigate to your project folder, and run this command to host locally via http:// :

 ```
 php -S localhost:8000